Passive Houses

 Noise-reducing and energy efficient High-performance Glazing (Windows and Doors)

-Carefully selected high-performance windows and doors, with double or even triple glazing, provides a balance of solar heat gain in winter, while also mitigating unwanted heat gain in the summer, reflecting solar passive house designs and promoting overall energy efficiency.
+Carefully selected high-performance windows and doors, with double or even triple glazing, provides a balance of solar heat gain in winter, while also mitigating unwanted heat gain in the summer, reflecting solar Passive House designs and promoting overall energy efficiency.

 Advanced coatings, insulating gas layers, and airtight seals enhance energy efficiency, improve indoor comfort, and minimise external noise for a comfortable, cost-efficient living space year-round.